e-geist/ddtp/doc/presentation/presentation.md

 ## general

 - also called public data
-- one orderbook per traded good
+- one orderbook per traded instrument
 - essential for implementing trading strategies as current prices and quantities are provided
 - mostly available as unidirectional data streams (e.g. via websockets, TCP or UDP)
 - different types of data